voxpupuli/puppet-chrony/REFERENCE.md

 ##### `port`

-Data type: `Stdlib::Port`
+Data type: `Optional[Stdlib::Port]`

 Port the service should listen on.
 Module default is `undef` which means that port isn't added to chrony.conf, and chrony listens to the default ntp port 123 if `queryhosts` is used.

 Default value: `undef`